 Now let's look at the details of this formula.

-The most common way to refer to another worksheet in Excel is to type an exclamation mark and a cell/range reference after the worksheet name.
+The most common way to pulling data from another sheet in Excel is to type an exclamation mark and a cell/range reference after the worksheet name.

 For example; WorksheetName!Range